-After several big deals were signed last offseason, the landscape of the highest-paid running backs in the NFL shifted dramatically.
-Who is the highest-paid RB in the NFL, and which other backs round out the top 10 at the position?
+The landscape of the highest-paid running backs in the NFL shifted dramatically during the 2020 offseason.
+After a quieter period last year, who is the highest-paid RB in the NFL, and which other backs round out the top 10 at the position in 2022?

 T-7) Joe Mixon, Cincinnati Bengals | AAV: $12 million